orlando21/magnolia-tutorial/_projects/3-help-viewer.md

 ---
 layout: project
 title: Help Viewer
-feature-img: "../img/ng-help-viewer-dark.png"
-thumbnail-path: "../img/ng-help-viewer_thumbnail.jpg"
+thumbnail-path: "../img/ng-help-viewer.png"
-short-description: Help topics in a database.
+short-description: Browse help topics from a database in a single page application implemented in AngularJS.
 demo-url: http://ng-help-viewer.herokuapp.com

 ---
-At Bloc, the final project of the course is the Capstone, where you apply everything you learned to build an application of your choosing.
-I decided to develop a portal or viewer for product help topics.
+This project is a portal for product help topics, written in AngularJS 1.4.6.
 The idea was to add an authoring environment with two roles (author and reader) and user authentication (via Firebase or Amazon Web Services) but time ran out to do all the features I wanted.
-As it stands, the application currently only includes the viewer (reader role).
+As it stands, the application includes only the viewer (reader role).

 ### Method

 I did the project in four main phases: requirements, design, implementation, and deployment.
-These are all described below.
 It's developed as a JavaScript application in the Angular framework, and connects with the [Firebase](https://www.firebase.com/) API to store help content.

-I also purchased a feature-rich Bootstrap CSS framework but for intellectual property reasons cannot offer the code in a public repository (hence no repository button for this project).
+I also purchased a feature-rich Bootstrap CSS framework but cannot offer the code in a public repository.

 ### Challenge